angelo-v/wp-linked-data/src/readme.txt

 At least PHP 5.3.0 is required to use this plugin.

 It is recommended that you install the pecl_http PHP extension (http://pecl.php.net/package/pecl_http).
 The plugin will work without it, but only with a simplified, inaccurate content negotiation.
+If you use pecl_http, it must be at least version 0.19.0.

 == Changelog ==